 Trade accounts receivable are recorded at the invoiced amount less payment discounts and estimated allowance for doubtful accounts.
 The Company provides allowances for doubtful accounts related to accounts receivable for estimated losses resulting from the inability of its customers to make required payments.
 The Company takes into consideration the overall quality of the receivable portfolio along with specifically identified customer risks.
 In circumstances where the Company is aware of a specific customer's inability to meet its financial obligations to the Company, the Company provides allowances for bad debts against amounts due to reduce the net realized receivable to the amount it reasonably believes will be collected.
-In certain of the Company's contracts, contractual billings do not coincide with revenue recognized on the contract.
-Unbilled accounts receivable represent revenue recorded in excess of amounts billable pursuant to contract provisions and, generally, become billable at contractually specified dates.
-Unbilled amounts are expected to be collected within one year.

-Short-term Investments
+Short-torm Investments